 Front and Rear Lights Off Bike Battery – Lights plugged right into your motor that can turn on when your bike turns on making the bikes even more

 Dual Batteries – Bosch can run dual batteries on specifically designed bikes that work together and can even charge together.

 Weight – I’m working on weighing a lot of bikes currently but the hub system seems to add 5-15 pounds depending on the battery

-Safety – Bosch’s UL rated system with a built-in battery management system is one of the only electric bikes I would personally leave in my garage plugged in overnight.
+Safety – Bosch’s UL-rated system with a built-in battery management system is one of the only electric bikes I would personally charge in my house.
 There have been some super sketchy battery and charging units that have come into the shop.
 I’ll work on the bike mechanics side of it but never electric, and always require the customer to wait so I don’t have to store their bike.